ptikobj/george-chapman-studio/_posts/2023-07-28-mohammed-sami.md

 military figure.
 The title suggests a room for meditating, a place to achieve mental and emotional clarity.
 But the atmosphere suggests
 otherwise: a scrunched carpet is trapped under the semi-open doorway.
-The blade of light escaping into the room creates a sense of drama.
+The blade of light escaping into the room builds a sense of drama.
 The bloody ochre of the room points to something corporeal.
 And the military figure whose face is obscured strongly resembles official portraits of Saddam Hussein, which were mandatory in all homes in Iraq during his reign of terror.
-Here, Sami creates just enough visual disturbance to create a sense of dissonance between what we see and what we interpret from the image and title.
+Here, Sami creates just enough visual disturbance to invoke a sense of dissonance between what we see and what we interpret from the image and title.
 There is something both banal and sinister happening at the same time.